Luksimi Sivaneswaralingam

 Luksimi Sivaneswaralingam (born 26 September 1993) is a Canadian playback singer and classical dancer from Toronto, Ontario, Canada.
 Luksimi Sivaneswaralingam was three years old when she began her lessons in music.

 Career

 She began as a carnatic music student and soon included lessons in Western classical and popular vocals, bharathanatyam, veena and piano.
 She performed in competitions, in both Carnatic and film genres.

 Luksimi Sivaneswaralingam is a University of Toronto alumni, as she graduated from the University of Toronto Faculty of Music with a Bachelor of Music – Voice Performance Specialist (western classical), in addition to a Bachelor of Music – Carnatic Vocal from Annamalai University's Canada Campus.
-Continuing with her education, in 2017 she completed her post graduate degree at Wilfrid Laurier University for curriculum based music programs.
+Continuing her education, in 2017 she completed her post graduate degree at Wilfrid Laurier University for curriculum based music programs.
 She is now an OCT certified teacher.